mykelcodex/personal/content/blog/how-to-build-a-rest-api-in-laravel.md

 * APIs are stateless, which means no client context stored between request(no session).
 API uses **token** as a means of authorization.

-Laravel API makes API Authentication using Laravel Passport, which provides a full OAuth2 implementation.
+Laravel uses Laravel Passport, which provides a full OAuth2 implementation.

 #### **Step 1: Install Laravel using composer, a php package manager**